myroms/roms_test/WC13/Normalization/Readme.md

 <img width="600" alt="image" src="https://github.com/myroms/roms_test/assets/23062912/ad6a7ef1-1fed-4b2e-96b9-9c53615b9333">

-## 4D-Var Tutorial: B-Normalization Factors and Dirac Testing
+## 4D-Var Tutorial: B-Normalization Factors and Correlation Dirac Testing

 **Information**:  www.myroms.org/wiki/4DVar_Tutorial_Introduction

 **Results**:      www.myroms.org/wiki/4DVar_Normalization_Tutorial

-This directory includes various files needed to model the spreading of the background-error covariance matrix (**B**) in 4-dimensional data assimilation applications for the California Current System at 1/3-degree resolution (**WC13**).
+This directory generates various files needed to model the spreading of the background-error covariance matrix (**B**) in 4-dimensional data assimilation applications for the California Current System at 1/3-degree resolution (**WC13**).
 It also tests the associated error hypothesis for **B** using Dirac delta functions, with the specified correlation functions for each variable in the control vector.

 In **ROMS**, the **B** matrix is factorized according to Weaver and Courtier (2001) as follows: